espiacent/espiacent/README.md

 - 👋 Hi, I’m @espiacent
-- 👀 I’m interested in learning more about Pything, HTML, CSS and Javascript.
+- 👀 I’m interested in learning more about Python, HTML, CSS and Javascript.
 - 🌱 I’m currently learning the basics.

 <!---